Skip to main content

 The Eames Office viewed the creation of communications and marketing material related to their products as an integral dimension of their role as designers.

-While the Eameses designed homes, furniture, and toys, they were, in many ways, image makers above all.
-The camera was an indispensable tool for Ray and Charles, who obsessively documented their daily lives, their work, and their environments.
+While the Eameses designed homes, furniture, and toys, image making was essential to every dimension of their practice.
+The camera was an indispensable tool for the Eameses, who obsessively documented their daily lives, their work, and their environments.
 With an anthropological eye, they used photography to study natural forms and manufactured objects, and harnessed the power of images to communicate their ideas about modern life and to construct their public persona.
 In the elaborately staged photographs that were intended for dissemination, every detail is considered: the styling, the lighting, the camera angle.
 Each element in an image contributed to the overall message the Eames Office wanted to convey—whether it was to impart a sense of wonder, to spark curiosity, or to offer a way for people to see themselves alongside their designs.
 There are hundreds of thousands of photographs in the Eames archive at the Library of Congress, and many thousands more in the Eames Collection.
 Eventually, this love of images led the Eames Office to produce over 125 short films.
 “For many years we have used photography as an information tool,” Charles wrote in 1969.
 “As the information we needed to communicate developed greater urgency and complexity, we got more and more involved in the medium of motion picture—multi-image—collections of stills.”

 The Eameses Send Postcards